Special offer

 What is a job interview?

-A job interview is a professional meeting between a prospective employee and an organization, company, or business to ask questions about someone’s qualifications, education, background, and experience.
-It’s an essential part of the hiring process and allows you to understand the content within a candidate’s cover letter and resume better.
-Job interviews can take place in person, over the phone, or by video, and depending on the role, you might give one interview or multiple rounds of interviews per candidate.
+A job interview is a formal meeting between a prospective employee and an organization, company, or business to discuss their qualifications, education, background, and experience.
+It’s an essential part of the hiring process, allowing interviewers to go deeper than a candidate’s resume and cover letter.
+Job interviews can take place in person, over the phone, or virtually, and depending on the role, you might give one or more interviews per candidate.

 Why is a job interview important?

-Job interviews are important because they give you insight into whether you want to hire a candidate.
-Often in conversation form, the questions asked in an interview can show you a person’s skills, job capabilities, and how they contribute to the success of a team or organization.
+Job interviews are important because they offer insight into a candidate, their skills and capabilities and ensure that both parties are well-informed and confident in their decision to move forward.
+A well-structured interview can reveal how a candidate can contribute to the success of a team or organization.
 You can use job interviews to compare candidates or build a list of future talent options for other open positions.

 How to conduct a job interview

-It’s important to prepare ahead of time for an interview so you can ask intentional questions that give thoughtful insight into a candidate and their skills.
-Consider carefully assessing the job opening you have and structuring questions that can best help you find out an applicant’s suitability for the position.
-Here are 12 steps you can take to conduct a strong job interview:
+Being prepared can help you ask the best interview questions.
+Carefully assessing the job opening and structuring questions that can help you determine an applicant’s suitability for the position.
+Here are 12 steps you can take to conduct a job interview:

 1. Prepare and develop questions